-In order to be aware of your target generation requirement, their experiences, and what they value can effectively make a difference in getting the reactions that you require your business to succeed.
+In order to be aware of your target generation’s requirements, their experiences, and what they value can effectively make a difference in getting the reactions that you require for your business to succeed.
 When there is a shift in the target market segment, then knowing customer preferences can be done in less time.

 Importance of Generational Marketing

-Generational Marketing merely means to understand that each and every generation has its own characteristics that are driven by their experiences, beliefs, and values.
+Generational Marketing merely means to understand that each and every generation has its own characteristics that are driven by its experiences, beliefs, and values.

-Having these characteristics it will lead to distinct personalities that will govern the behaviors of the segment.
-Once you have unlocked the necessities of each segment, you will be able to target those segments with its related services and products efficiently.
+Having these characteristics will lead to distinct personalities that will govern the behaviors of the segment.
+Once you have unlocked the necessities of each segment, you will be able to target those segments with their related services and products efficiently.

-Having a wide span of generations, it becomes challenging for the business to maintain the range of services that each segment responds.
+Having a wide span of generations, it becomes challenging for the business to maintain the range of services that each segment responds to.

 For example, a person from Generation Z will not prefer to carry a checkbook and would prefer to conduct financial transactions online.
 But people from earlier generations would expect one-to-one service and would prefer to conduct a financial transaction in a branch.

-It becomes quite natural for the business to pay most of their attention and resources on the current high-value member.
+It becomes quite natural for the business to pay most of its attention and resources to the current high-value member.
 But however, it is equally important to think of the long-term effect and recognize the budding members.

 It is important to build associations with the younger generations to imprint the business in their minds as people tend to be attached to a particular business from when they are small.